abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `RemoteServices__Default__BaseUrl` is the backend; API endpoint application uses the access_token to get the resources.
 It is the containerized `http://bookstore-api` by default.

 - `RemoteServices__AbpAccountPublic__BaseUrl` is the account URL used to get the profile picture of the user.
-Since account related information is located in the authserver, it is the containerized `http://bookstore-authserver` by default.
+Since account-related information is located in the authserver, it is the containerized `http://bookstore-authserver` by default.

   {{ end }}

   {{ if Tiered == "No" }}

 - `App__HealthCheckUrl` is the health check url.
-Since this request will be done **internally**, it points to the **service name** in containerized environment `http://bookstore-api/health-status`.
+Since this request will be done **internally**, it points to the **service name** in the containerized environment `http://bookstore-api/health-status`.

 - `AuthServer__Authority` is the issuer URL.   `http://bookstore-web` is the containerized issuer.
 It must point to a **real DNS when deploying to production**.